vivekbahl2021/github-actions-workshop/labs/create-repository-using-template-repository-lab.md

 9. The `src` folder contains the source code for the sample application.

+10. The `.github/workflows` folder contains the starter files for the workflows.
+You can delete these files and create your own workflows as you progress through the workshop.

-10. The repository includes utility scripts like `generator.py` and `remove-workflow.sh`.
+11. The repository includes utility scripts like `generator.py` and `remove-workflow.sh`.
 These scripts are used for maintaining the workshop content, such as generating the table of contents for workshop labs in markdown format and deleting all workflows from the `.github/workflows` folder.
 These are supporting files for repository management and are not required for the workshop.
 You can safely ignore them during your exercises.

 ## Summary